nzhou26/cryoCheck/README.md

 cleanup.py /your/good_mrc/dir/ /your/total_tif/dir/
 ```
 ## Acknowledgement
-All cryo-EM micrographs data that used in training are collected at Dr. Jun He's lab in [Guangzhou Institutes of Biomedicine adn Health, Chinese Academy of Sciences](http://www.gibh.cas.cn/)
+All cryo-EM micrographs used in training are collected at Dr. Jun He's lab in [Guangzhou Institutes of Biomedicine adn Health, Chinese Academy of Sciences](http://www.gibh.cas.cn/)

 For any problems, please contact nzhou26@outlook.com